Home

 Students in the department benefit from our Washington, D.C., location, and its proximity to major research institutions and health centers like the National Institutes of Health, Pew Research Center and Children’s Hospital National Medical Center.

-Join the Graduate Programs Virtual Open House: October 17–27
+Join the Graduate Programs Virtual Open House: October 20–30

-Registration is open for the Columbian College of Arts and Sciences 2023 Open House!
-The online event includes program-specific information sessions and opportunities to engage with current graduate students, faculty and our admissions team.
+Registration is now open for GW's 2025 Columbian College of Arts and Sciences (CCAS) Graduate Programs Open House!
+The virtual event features program-specific information sessions and opportunities to interact with current graduate students, faculty and our admissions team.

 What We Study